StarDust130/firebase_todo/README.md

 🌐 **Authentication Providers**: Supports GitHub, Google, and Email authentication for secure and personalized user experiences.

-🚀 **Next.js**: L everages the power of Next.js for server-side rendering, improved performance, and a smooth development experience.
+🚀 **Next.js**: Leverages the power of Next.js for server-side rendering, improved performance, and a smooth development experience.

 💻 **React**: Built with React to create dynamic and interactive user interfaces.